-Shame can be dangerous if we feel it so deeply that we can not connect to ourselves and to others.
-If the shame is painful enough we might try to avoid our emotions and shut down.
-When we shut down we lack empathy.
+Shame can be dangerous if we feel it so deeply that we can not connect to ourselves and others.
+If the shame is painful enough, we might try to avoid our emotions and shut down.
+When we shut down, we lack empathy.
 If the shame is intense, we might become depressed or anxious.
 Crawling out of the hole of shame can be tricky, but it can be done.
 Here are some pointers:

 1. Speak kindly to yourself

 Notice when you are abusing yourself and rephrase.
-For example, “I’m an idiot,” becomes, “I am capable of fixing that mistake.
+For example, “I’m an idiot” becomes, “I am capable of fixing that mistake.
 I can handle this.”
-Speak to yourself like you would speak to someone that you respect and admire.
+Speak to yourself as you would speak to someone that you respect and admire.

 2. Understand that if you were abused, it has nothing to do with you

-When you are abused, you might begin to believe that you deserved it, or that you are worthless.
+When you are abused, you might begin to believe that you deserved it or worthless.
 Understand that people who are happy and comfortable with themselves do not abuse others.
 Abusers tend to be people who are hurting deeply and want to control by devaluing others.
 Break the cycle of abuse by healing your emotional wounds and treating yourself and others with respect and compassion.

 3. Differentiate between guilt and shame

 Guilt is my behavior was wrong.
-I feel bad and I learned that I will not do that again.
-Shame is I’m a horrible person, I don’t deserve to be loved.
+I feel bad, and I learned that I would not do that again.
+The shame is I’m a horrible person; I don’t deserve to be loved.
 Guilt is easier to forgive because it is about the behavior and not who you are as a person.
 Shame is not helpful.

 4. Ask for forgiveness